adr1enbe4udou1n/blog/content/posts/11-build-your-own-kubernetes-cluster-part-2/index.md

 * Very quick to set up, as it doesn't require any packer image creation, and use cloud-config for initial setup, without any client OS dependencies
 * Preferring manage additional helm dependencies on a separated terraform project

-For this guide, I'll consider using the starter kit.
-You may read [associated readme](https://github.com/okami101/terraform-hcloud-k3s) before continue.
+For this guide, I'll consider using the starter kit as it's more suited for tutorials and allow better understanding of all steps of cluster creation process.
+You'll can more easily switch to the Kube Hetzner version later.

 ### 1st Terraform project